A Survey on Document-level Neural Machine Translation: Methods and Evaluation

-Voita et al. \cite{Voita:2019} proposed a context-aware decoder to refine the translations obtained via the base context-agnostic model.\footnote{This was also done by \cite{Maruf:18} when they used the target-side context.} However, while most previous works use the same data to train the model in both stages, they used a larger amount of data to train the sentence-level model and a smaller subset of the parallel data containing context sentences to train their context-aware model.
-They modified the decoder in the Transformer architecture by allowing the multi-head attention sub-layer to also attend to the previous source context sentences in addition to the current source sentence.
-They also added an additional multi-head attention sub-layer which attended to both the previous target context sentences and the current target.\footnote{It should be mentioned that they did not mask the future target tokens when performing the multi-head attention with the context unlike previous work \cite{Maruf:18, Maruf:2019}.} Although, their model performed quite well on their own targeted test sets, it yielded comparable performance with the sentence-level model in terms of BLEU.
+Voita et al. \cite{Voita:2019} proposed a context-aware decoder to refine the translations obtained via the base context-agnostic model.\footnote{Maruf and Haffari \cite{Maruf:18} also refined the translations from sentence-level NMT baseline when using the target-side context.} However, while most previous works use the same data to train the model in both stages, they used a larger amount of data to train the sentence-level model and a smaller subset of the parallel data containing context sentences to train their context-aware model.
+They modified the decoder in the Transformer architecture by allowing the multi-head attention sub-layer to attend to the previous source context sentences in addition to the current source sentence.
+They also added an additional multi-head attention sub-layer which attended to both the previous target context sentences and the current target.\footnote{They did not mask the future target tokens when performing multi-head context attention unlike previous work \cite{Maruf:18, Maruf:2019}.} Although, their model performed quite well on their own targeted test sets, it yielded comparable performance with the sentence-level model in terms of BLEU.
 They went on to propose a context-aware model which performed automatic post-editing \cite{Voita:19} on a sequence of sentence-level translations and corrected the inconsistencies among individual translations in context of each other.